RSS Feed

 Polperro – a real step back in time

-We are up around 7:30 and have a traditional, and delicious, English breakfast in Allhays’ sunlit breakfast room.
-The room is nothing but windows which look out onto the back “garden” and all the way over the cliffs to the sea.
+We were up around 7:30 and had a traditional, and delicious, English breakfast in Allhays’ sunlit breakfast room.
+The room was nothing but windows which looked out onto the back “garden” and all the way over the cliffs to the sea.
 Incredible views.
-Breakfast includes muesli, yoghurt, homemade bread and jams, etc. Mowgli joins us for breakfast.
+Breakfast included muesli, yoghurt, homemade bread and jams, etc. Mowgli joined us for breakfast.
 He wanted to join us in the bedroom last night, but as Diane said “it’s the cat or me!”
 I had to opt for sharing the room with her!
-Mowgli is a beautifully marked sealpoint Siamese, sleek as a whistle, and very loving.
-I didn’t want to put her out (especially as I love her name, straight out of Kipling’s “Kim”) but she seemed to settle down on the landing.
+Mowgli was a beautifully marked sealpoint Siamese, sleek as a whistle, and very loving.
+I didn’t want to put her out (especially as I love her name), but she seemed to settle down on the landing.

 On the way to Polperro

-This morning we are setting off on our hike to Polperro (two miles coastal).
+This morning we set off on our hike to Polperro (two miles coastal).
 A fabulous walk – all downhill – along coastal beauty that is almost ethereal.
-We reach Polperro, and stock up for lunch.
+We reached Polperro, and stocked up for lunch.
 Me: Cornish pasty, crusty roll (still uneaten), and a tomato.

 Hiking the cliffs to Polperro

-I have a banana in my backpack (still uneaten).
-Diane has grapes and a raisin scone.
-We wander around Polperro, and I find the Noughts and Crosses Inn – still there after all these years!
+I had a banana in my backpack.
+Diane had grapes and a raisin scone.
+We wandered around Polperro, and I found the Noughts and Crosses Inn – still there after all these years!
 Jean and Toni (good friends of mine in Houston) honeymooned at this inn 60 years ago.
-We ramble around and window shop, taking pictures of the harbor, the sun shining brightly on this attractive little fishing village.
+We rambled around and window shopped, taking pictures of the harbor, the sun shining brightly on this attractive little fishing village.

 The harbor at Polperro

-Then we are off on our challenging cliff walk from Polperro, round the point, then up and over the fields.
-The sun is very, very strong, and the sky is clear and deep blue, while the water seen down below is silver blue.
+Then we were off on our challenging cliff walk from Polperro, round the point, then up and over the fields.
+The sun was intense, and the sky was clear and deep blue, while the water seen down below was silver blue.
+Fairy tale.

 Crumbling ruin in the middle of a field on the cliffs

-We walk and walk and WALK – mostly uphill – stairs and more stairs – up and up and UP!
+We walked and walked and WALKED – mostly uphill – stairs and more stairs – up and up and UP!
 And then across fields, again uphill, past a deserted barn into a narrow lane, and then on the downhill road to Polperro.
-We have been walking since 10AM, and it’s now 3 o’clock.
+We had been walking since 10AM, and it was now 3 o’clock.
 I LOVED it.

 I will never tire of hiking these marvelous cliffs

-We arrive in Polperro, have a lemonade (why does the lemonade taste so much better here than at home?) and still have two miles left to go back to Allhays – all uphill and over the cliffs.
+Back in Polperro, we stopped for a lemonade (why does the lemonade taste so much better here than at home?) and still had two miles left to go back to Allhays – all uphill and over the cliffs.
 The coast road back to Allhays is often a narrow lane banked by hedges of brambles, blackberries and ferns.
-All along the coast these hedges are alive with butterflies, fluttering everywhere, and the hum of the bees.
-We finally reach Allhays in time for a shower and then out to dinner.
-Our dinner lasts three hours – we talk non-stop.
-Then it’s back to Allhays down the dark high hedge-lined lanes.
+All along the coast these hedges were alive with butterflies, fluttering everywhere, and the hum of the bees.
+We finally reached Allhays in time for a shower and then it was out to dinner.
+Our dinner lasted three hours – we talked non-stop.
+Then it was back to Allhays down the dark high hedge-lined lanes.
 We figure we’ve clocked in about 45-50 miles to date.

 The back of Allhays seen from the breakfast nook